systemslab/popper-paper/paper/paper.md

 sections.

 This data analysis experiment consists of one dataset and a Jupyter notebook.
-Relatively large datasets aren't managed well by git, so they should be managed by other tools.
-We use `dpm` in this case (third line in @Lst:bootstrap).
+Relatively large datasets are not managed well by Git, so they should be managed by other tools.
+We use the datapackage manager tool in this case (third line in @Lst:bootstrap).
 Once the datasets are downloaded, one can open the notebook to visualize and interact with the data analysis of this experiment.
 The last line above opens a browser and points it to the notebook.

-**Documenting the Experiment**: After we're done with our experiment, we might want to document it and add a paper.
+**Documenting the Experiment**: After we are done with our experiment, we might want to document it and add a paper.
 The Popper-CLI also provides with manuscript templates.
 We can use the generic `article` latex template or other more domain-specific ones.
 To display the available templates we do `popper paper list`.
-In this example we'll use the latex template for articles that appear in the [Bulletin of the American meteorological Society (BAMS)](http://journals.ametsoc.org/loi/bams).
+In this example we will use the latex template for articles that appear in the [Bulletin of the American meteorological Society (BAMS)](http://journals.ametsoc.org/loi/bams).

-Let's assume we have a new section in the LATeX file where we describe our experiment.
+Let us assume we have a new section in the LATeX file where we describe our experiment.
 We make use of the figure that we have generated and reference it from the LATeX file.
 We then regenerate the article (with a `build.sh` command inside the `paper` folder) and see the new image like the one shown in @Fig:bww-airtempanalysis.

 **Documenting Changes to Experiments**: The paper repository is the analogy to the lab notebook in experimental science.
 There are many ways in which these changes can be registered in the form of code repository commits.
-The following are practices that we have found to be useful when documenting changes to an experiment:

-  * Make changes small.
-Avoid having large commits since that makes it harder to document.
-  * Separate commits that change the logic of the experiment and analysis, from the ones that record changes to results.
-  * Commit messages should describe in as much detail as possible the changes to the experiment, or the new results being added to the repository.
+Same good practices of version control for software projects apply: make changes small, i.e. commit early and often; separate commits that change the logic of the experiment and analysis, from the ones that record changes to results; and write commit messages so they describe in as much detail as possible the changes to the experiment, or the new results being added to the repository.

-# Discussion {#sec:discussion}
+# The Case for Popper {#sec:discussion}

 ## We did well for 50 years.
 Why fix it?